dansdata-se/api/README.md

 $ npm run test:unit
 ```

-To run integration tests, you need to create a `.env.test.local` file at the project root (using
-the same variables as `.env.development.local`).
-These tests can then be executing using
+Integration tests can be run using

 ```
 $ npm run test:integration